denten-books/plain-text/2-chapter.md

 [@drucker_performative_2013].
 Both locations, the screen and the disk, are real.
 Neither can be reduced to the other.
 Both contain distinct constraints and affordances for action.
+## 2.1 WYSINAWYG (What You See Is Not Always What You Get)

+Where does text reside?
+If you are reading this book in print, you can point to the page and be fairly certain of the answer: here, on the page.
+If you are reading the book on a *device*, things get more complicated.
+You can point to the screen and yet it would not be enough to say that the text resides there.
+The screen will go dark when the device loses power, but the text will persevere within, stored at another physical location.
+Deep within a device, the text lodges itself into some sort of a storage medium, usually a magnetic or a "solid state" drive.
+I have before me at least two inscriptions: one as circuit state on my hard drive, and another as crystal phase on the screen.
+They denote the same idea, but in two distinct places.
+How did this duplicity come to be?
+And what impact does it have on the life of a mind?

+In this section, I would like to give a short historical account of a letter's passage from keystroke to pixel.
+The movement proceeds in three stages, as illustrated by three specific devices: first the mechanization of type reached its apogee in the telegraph at the end of the nineteenth century.
+With the advent of telegraphy, "content" meant for humans began to intertwine with "control codes" used to operate machines remotely.
+Second, where the ticker tape and the punch card were still legible without specialized "reader" devices, the invention of magnetic tape submerged the mixed stream of letters and control codes into an inscrutable substance.
+Finally, by the mid-twentieth century, the screen emerged to simulate a measure of legibility lost in the transition.

 The seeming immateriality of digital media entails real-world effects: the costs of replication plummet, for example.
 Computational text can be copied